 This type of approach is usually used in conjunction with Subject or Geographic research, and should not be confused with the Subject Approach.
 "Subject Approaches" will list programs that foundations want to fund, whereas "Types of Support" will offer what kinds of assistance the foundations will fund.
 For example, requests for funding for building/renovation, equipment, seed-money, or technical assistance would fall into the category of "Types of Support."

-There are basically four considertations in conducting grant research.
-You will need to research as much as you can with regard to:
+There are basically four considerations in conducting grant research You will need to research as much as you can with regard to:

 You first want to check to see what foundations offer the kind of assistance you’ll need.
 This can be achieved by using the three approaches listed above.

 You can glean information about specific companies to determine whether or not they would be a good match for your proposal.

 Found out what kinds of grants have been awarded and who received them.

 A "990" is a document submitted by the grant-maker to the IRS each year.
 This document contains detailed information about the grant, including how much was awarded.
 It provides valuable information for the grant-seeker as it breaks down the grant into its specific, component parts.